 Sourced from their green house flower, Canna Organix produces live resin and terp cystals in high CBD & THC.

-Small batch cannabis infusions made right here in Seattle.
-Crafted with as many local ingrendients available.
+Small Batch infusions made right here in Seattle.
+Sourcing the highest quality local ingredients and cannabis.

 Pax Era vape pods from Dabstract offer many strain specific options sourced from Phat Panda flower.

 No additives.
 Just Oil.
 Wizard Stones, Cryotek, and Rocks and Sauce are just some of Oleums great offerings.